What is Debt Relief?

 - As mentioned above there are 4 types of debt relief before we finally move into the last type which is bankruptcy.
 Thus, the program is typically aimed to protect an individual or business from getting bankrupt.

 - The main disadvantage of debt relief is that though some part of the debt is written off, this also comes with the lowering of the credit score.
 The late payments of the written-off amount are recorded at the credit rating agency and thus the credit score is reduced.

 - This program comes with a lot of hidden fees and charges which need to be paid to the debt relief companies which may at times be of a higher amount.

 - If the amount we settle or we are forgiven is more than $600, this is treated as taxable income and we must pay tax on it.

 - The creditor can file a debt collection lawsuit against the debt seeker.

 - There is no guarantee lender will be obligated to accept the offer of settlement.
 Some lenders don’t like working with debt relief companies and thus the debt seeker will be fined with more late charges and penalties on the existing debt.

 Debt relief has more disadvantages than just advantages when brought into practice.
-It is very important for a company to have a properly balanced debt which it is capable to repay it for on a timely basis.
+It is very important for a company to have a properly balanced debt which is capable to repay it for on a timely basis.
 These programs are good when there is absolutely no option left for the company to pay its debt and this prevents the company from going totally bankrupt.

 This has been a guide to What is Debt Relief & its Definition.
-Here we discuss the types of debt relief and how does it work along with examples, advantages and disadvantages.
+Here we discuss the types of debt relief and how does it work along with examples, advantages, and disadvantages.
 You can learn more about from the following articles –